AmarjitBhuj/Marvel/README.md

 #  Marvel

-A dynamic Laravel-based web platform for superhero enthusiasts.
-HeroVerse lets users explore superhero profiles, book movie tickets, purchase merchandise, play fun quizzes, and more—all in one place.
+A dynamic **Laravel-based web platform** for superhero enthusiasts. **HeroVerse** lets users explore superhero profiles, book movie tickets, purchase merchandise, play fun quizzes, and more—all in one place.

+---

-🚀 Features
+## 🚀 Features

-✅ User Authentication
+✅ **User Authentication**

-Register, log in, and manage your account securely.
+- Register, log in, and manage your account securely.

-🎫 Book Movie Tickets
+🎫 **Book Movie Tickets**

-Browse Marvel movie listings and book tickets easily.
+- Browse Marvel movie listings and book tickets easily.

-🦸‍♂️ Heroes Description
+🦸‍♂️ **Heroes Description**

-Explore detailed profiles of Marvel superheroes.
+- Explore detailed profiles of Marvel superheroes.

-🖼 Gallery
+🖼 **Gallery**

-View high-quality superhero posters and wallpapers.
+- View high-quality superhero posters and wallpapers.

-🛍 Buy Merchandise
+🛍 **Buy Merchandise**

-Shop for Marvel-themed T-shirts, toys, and accessories.
+- Shop for Marvel-themed T-shirts, toys, and accessories.

-📝 About Us & Contact Us
+📝 **About Us & Contact Us**

-Learn about the platform and get in touch with the team.
+- Learn about the platform and get in touch with the team.

-🧠 Play Quiz
+🧠 **Play Quiz**

-Test your Marvel knowledge with interactive quizzes.
+- Test your Marvel knowledge with interactive quizzes.

+---

-🛠️ Tech Stack
+## 🛠 Tech Stack

-Backend: Laravel 10 (PHP Framework)
+- **Backend:** Laravel 10 (PHP Framework)

-Frontend: Blade Templates, Bootstrap 5, CSS3, JavaScript
+- **Frontend:** Blade Templates, Bootstrap 5, CSS3, JavaScript

-Database: MySQL
+- **Database:** MySQL
+---

+## 📄 About
+This project was created to combine fun, shopping, and movie booking for Marvel fans in one interactive platform.